sueroberts/ansible/README.md

 # ansible

-Testing ansible for lab use.
+This repository contains code that is used for testing ansible for lab use.